 How Does Duty of Care Affect Our Work?

 Adult care workers are bound to work within the law as well as adhering to company policies, procedures and agreed ways of working (e.g. CQC’s Key Lines of Enquiry).
 It is also best practice to follow the Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England.
 Risk assessments may need to be written for certain activities and situations.

 Practically, this involves things like reporting hazards, keeping records of incidents and contacting other professionals (e.g. GP, social services, psychologist etc.) when needed.
 It also means ensuring individuals have all the facts necessary to make informed choices and to respect their choice when they make it (even if we don’t agree with it ourselves).

 What Does Having Duty of Care Mean For Our Organisation?

 Duty of care benefits the organisation as a whole because it means that all employees work within the same guidelines and ensures that everyone has the best interests of the clients in mind.
 It also means that the environment is safe for all and that the organisation is working within legislative boundaries.

 How Does Duty of Care Contribute to Safeguarding Individuals?

 Duty of care is very important in safeguarding individuals because everyone will be working to agreed standards that protect our clients from abuse.
 We have reporting procedures in place to ensure that any potential risks or suspicions of abuse can be documented and escalated swiftly and a whistleblowing procedure that allows employees to report any suspected wrongdoings by their employer without any backlash.
+Promoting choice and independence by balancing risks against rights also help to safeguard individuals from abuse.
 All of these factors contribute to a safe working and living environment for all.